 THE FUTURE OF CRYPTOCURRENCY AND SECURITY MARKETS

-Alice Tärk, Chief Operating Officer at Change Finance, outlines a revolutionary vision of the financial future where almost any asset can be used as currency, for even the smallest of purchases;
+Alice Tärk, Chief Operating Officer at Change Invest, outlines a revolutionary vision of the financial future where almost any asset can be used as currency, for even the smallest of purchases;

 “For the majority of people, their perception of a cryptocurrency is based on news stories about the likes of Bitcoin and Ethereum.
 However, the future definition of a cryptocurrency is going to be quite different from what we know today.
 Looking ahead, any kind of value could be tokenized on a blockchain, bringing a new understanding of assets, currencies and securities markets.
 In the future, everything could be considered a currency.